shatwo56/WalletNexus/README.md

 ### 2. Pump.fun Wallet Correlation

-Find wallets that have interacted with two or more contract addresses (CAs) on Pump.fun, along with detailed statistics:
+Find wallets that have interacted with two or more contract addresses (CAs) on Pump.fun, along with detailed informations:

 - Wallet Addresses
 - Amount bought
 - tokens addresses interracted with
 - Number of tokens addresses interracted with
-- Winrate
-- PnL
-- Realized profit
-- SOL balance
 - and more...

 ![Wallet Correlation UI](assets/Correlate.png)